 Circular Buildings

-The goal of the Kiertotalot project is to keep the natural resources used in the existing building stock in circulation for as long as possible — both by extending the lifecycle of buildings and by promoting the reuse of materials generated during demolition.
+The goal of the Circular Buildings (Kiertotalot) project is to keep the natural resources used in the existing building stock in circulation for as long as possible — both by extending the lifecycle of buildings and by promoting the reuse of materials generated during demolition.

-The project enhances cities’ expertise in circular economy–based procurement and raises awareness of market-ready solutions among municipalities, while strengthening cooperation and knowledge exchange between the Helsinki metropolitan area and the “Innovative Cities” network.
+The Circular Buildings project enhances cities’ expertise in circular economy–based procurement and raises awareness of market-ready solutions among municipalities.
+It strengthens cooperation and knowledge exchange between the Helsinki metropolitan area and the “Innovative Cities” network.
 The project also develops city processes to better support circularity: it will create a scalable process for the temporary use of spaces and an operational plan for implementing demolition processes in line with circular economy principles.

 For who?

-The Kiertotalot project targets SMEs that develop services, products, and business models promoting the circular economy and high value-added bioeconomy.
+The Circular Buildings project targets SMEs that develop services, products, and business models promoting circular economy and high value-added bioeconomy.
 Research organizations, cities, and other stakeholders also play a key role.
 The aim is to co-develop and implement sustainable solutions that extend the lifecycle of existing buildings.
-Kiertotalot strengthens the competitiveness of the Helsinki metropolitan area while advancing the green transition.
+Circular Buildings strengthens the competitiveness of the Helsinki metropolitan area while advancing the green transition.

 Helsinki builds circular economy networks